artificialintelligencecolombia/ms_power_bi_24/04_data_modeling_in_power_bi/02_cardinality_cross-filter_direction/granularity.md

 - By exceeding the granularity level can lead to overload of data and slow queries

+- Data granularity is about having the appropiate level of detail

-### low granularity: Data is aggregated or summarized, providing a broader view rather than individual details.
+### low granularity:
+Data is aggregated or summarized, providing a broader view rather than individual details.
 It simplifies analysis but reduces specificity.
 Example: A dataset showing total monthly sales per region without individual transactions.

 - By misusing low granularity levels could lead to misrepresented data and incorrect insights